ABOUT THE J.A.M.I.E. GROUP

-On November 13th 2008, Jamie Schanbaum was rushed to Seton Hospital thinking she was having an asthma attack.
-Two days later, Jamie and her family learned she had contracted meningococcal septicemia.
-This disease is similar to meningitis.
+On November 13th 2008, Jamie Schanbaum was rushed to Seton Hospital in Austin, TX thinking she was having an asthma attack and flu-like symptoms.
+Two days later, Jamie and her family learned she had contracted a rare disease.
+Meningococcal septicemia is similar to meningitis.
 Instead of infiltrating the brain and spinal cord, the bacteria infects the blood.
 Meningococcal septicemia has a higher fatality rate than typical meningitis.
 The state health department informed us that one in ten people is a carrier of this particular bacteria which resides in the nose or throat.
 You can have it and not be affected by it, but something as simple as a cold or a stomach virus can cause this bacteria to work its way into your blood system, which is what happened to Jamie.
 Jamie survived, though sadly she lost her legs and fingers.
 They had to be amputated as a direct result of her infection.
 Jamie’s plight inspired her to educate the public about Meningitis.
 Her goal is to prevent others from needlessly suffering from this vaccine preventable disease.

 The mission of The J.A.M.I.E Group is to share knowledge about meningitis so that all can avoid this devastating but vaccine preventable disease.
 We are committed to lead the fight through education & community awareness & to advocate for increased information for students, parents, teachers & the medical profession.
 With your help, we can carry out this mission to secure stronger & healthier communities.